IceTheCoyote/WyvernMail/README.md

 # WyvernMail

-WyvernMail is a email server made entirely from scratch (no not Scratch 3) where you can host a email without worrying about setting up a DNS record for MX just use the A record.
+WyvernMail is a email server made entirely from scratch (no not Scratch 3) where you can host a email without worrying about setting up a DNS record for MX just use the A and TXT record.

 **_How is this possible?_**